YordanGeorgiev/qto/doc/md/features_doc.md

 ### 6.1.
 Fully open mode
-Currently the default mode of any running issue-tracker application is "fully open", that is any user having access to the url of the application might perform any change from the ui.
+Currently the default mode of any running qto application is "fully open", that is any user having access to the url of the application might perform any change from the ui.

 ### 6.2.
 Basic authentication mode
-A fully deployed and configured issue-tracker instance provides basic authentication mode for any project database it has access to allowing thus persons having the credentials of the system account used for the particular project database to have full read,write and delete access to the data of that instance, in a way preventing users not having access to those credentials to the application.
+A fully deployed and configured qto instance provides basic authentication mode for any project database it has access to allowing thus persons having the credentials of the system account used for the particular project database to have full read,write and delete access to the data of that instance, in a way preventing users not having access to those credentials to the application.
 It is worth noting that this basic authentication does not mean strict security requirements for business and personal data on the web.
 For more info consult the BasicAuthPlus module docs  : https://metacpan.org/pod/Mojolicious::Plugin::BasicAuthPlus#DESCRIPTION